 Click here to go to the Home of the Swallow donation page.

 The HUG Project Thailand exists to prevent, protect, and restore child victims of sexual abuse and human trafficking.
 Through close cooperation with TICAC (Thailand Internet Crimes Against Children) task force and CACT (Children’s Advocacy Centers Thailand), HUG team members are working toward justice for those who harm children sexually, and healing for young survivors.

 Prevention activities include educating young people about Safe/Unsafe/Confusing Touch and Online Grooming.
+We also provide training to local schools and shelters.
 Protection efforts involve partnering with the Royal Thai Police and others to maximize the effectiveness of investigations into child sexual abuse/exploitation.
 Restoration encompasses every step from rescue to recovery - connecting survivors and their families with needed resources (from medical treatment and legal assistance to counseling and job training).

 HUG Founder and Director, Boom Mosby, has been recognized by the US State Department as a 2017 Trafficking in Persons Hero, and as a 2018 Vital Voices Global Leader in Human Rights, for her work as a child victim advocate.

 Click here to go to the HUG Project donation page.